simopier/QuantifyingHydrideMicrostructure/README.md

 ## 1. How to cite this work.

-When using this work, please appropriately cite the publication available [here]().
+When using this work, please appropriately cite the publication available [here](https://www.sciencedirect.com/science/article/pii/S0022311521000404).

 P.-C.A.
 Simon, C. Frank, L.-Q. Chen, M.R.
 Daymond, M.R.
 Tonks, A.T.
-Motta, Quantifying zirconium embrittlement due to hydride microstructure using image analysis. ----
+Motta, Quantifying zirconium embrittlement due to hydride microstructure using image analysis. *Journal of Nuclear Materials* 547 (2021) 152817.

 ## 2. Description of the QuantifyingHydrideMicrostructure repository content